AkshMaheshwari/FY-notes/README.md

 # FY Notes:

-This repository is created by me in order to help the new FY students to get all the notes of every single subject they require.
+This repository was created by me to help the new FY students get all the notes of every single subject they require.
 <br>
-this is just a small step taken by me as exams might get hectic so it is always nice to have all the required resources in one place.
+This is just a small step taken by me as exams might get hectic so it is always nice to have all the required resources in one place.
 <br>
-thank you ! <3
+Thank you! <3